Shovel-Ready Small-Lot Subdivision

 What 1,200 to 2,000 SF Homes Are Trading For Near Downtown Ojai

-The comp set below pulls every recorded single-family sale within a one-mile radius of downtown Ojai over the trailing 24 months, then filters to the 17 transactions most directly comparable to the subject’s 1,835 SF target product.
-Median sale price across the subset is approximately $1.23M; $/SF runs from the high-$500s on tired vintage product up past $1,300/SF on renovated downtown homes.
+The comp set below pulls every recorded single-family sale within a one-mile radius of downtown Ojai over the trailing 12 months, filtered to the seven transactions most directly comparable to the subject’s 1,146 SF living-area target product.
+Median sale price across the subset is approximately $1.26M; $/SF runs from the low-$700s on tired vintage product up past $1,300/SF on renovated downtown homes.
 Critically, virtually none of these comps are new construction — brand-new product is essentially absent from the market and commands a structural premium when delivered.

 Address Bd/Br SF Lot SF Year Sale Date Sale Price $/SF